Induction of regular languages: Query Learning

 termed L* that does exactly that.

 The L* algorithm was later generalised to output an NFA (non-deterministic finite automata) rather than a DFA (deterministic finite automata), via an algorithm termed NL*.

 This result was further generalised, and an algorithm that outputs an AFA (alternating finite automata) termed AL* was devised.
 It is noted that NFA can be exponentially more succinct than DFAs, and that AFAs can be exponentially more succinct than NFAs and doubly-exponentially more succinct than DFAs.
+The L* algorithm and its generalizations have significant implications in the field of automata theory and formal language learning, as they demonstrate the feasibility of efficiently learning more expressive automata models, such as NFA and AFA, which can represent languages more concisely and capture more complex patterns compared to traditional DFAs.